seanmurphy355/Project-Display/README.md

 * [C++](https://en.wikipedia.org/wiki/C%2B%2B) -Standard Language

 # Introduction to Structs
 In C++, classes and structs are used as blueprints in order to create an instance of a class.
 Structs are used as low level objects which allow for the programer to group variables of mixed data types togther into a single unit.
 Unlike a class, structs in C++ are value type rather than reference type.
 Structs allow for a programer to bunch smaller variables into one larger entity such as a "Player".Our player might have several different attributes the struct keyword allows for us to glue togther a player.
-We are able to give our player a name as well as health points while using a struct the struct keyword.
+We are able to give our player a name as well as health points while using the struct keyword.

 # Example Implementation of a Struct
 - This implementation defines a Player as a structure of type Player.